Masters in Communication:

 Full-Time Masters Degree Option - The full-time option is offered fully online allowing students to complete their M.A. in one year.

-August 1 for the part-time option.
+August 1 for the full-time and part-time option.